renato0307/learning-go/it7-cli-api-configuration.md

 ```

 The `cobra.OnInitialize` will call the `initConfig` function before each command
-is execute.
+is executed.
 We add the `configure` command to the `root` command.
-This makes the
+This makes
-`configure` command available automatically.
+the `configure` command available automatically.

 The `initConfig` will be implemented in the `configure.go` file as it is
 highly related with configuration.